MatthewFrench/Advent-of-Code-Java/README.md

 2023: In progress

 How to run a day:
-`gradle run --args "2020 1"`
+`./gradlew run --args "2020 1"`

 How to run a year:
-`gradle run --args "2020"`
+`./gradlew run --args "2020"`

 How to run all:
-`gradle run`
+`./gradlew run`

 This uses Java 17 and Java 17 features.
 Please use the correct SDK or it will not compile.
+Java 21 also works.

 IntelliJ is the recommended IDE for using with this project.